mdashifreza/News_Blog_Web_App/README.md

-# News Blog Web App Assignment
+# News Blog Web App

 ## Overview
 This project aims to create a responsive and user-friendly News Blog application with Crud Operation storing news from https://newsdata.io/ throungh api in mongoDB.